sustainability

 - Reviewing operations for improving reuse rate

-Reduced CO2 emissions Reduced burden from carbon tax Medium to long term Major - Implementing renewable energy
+Reduced CO2 emissions - Reduced burden from carbon tax Medium to long term Medium - Implementing renewable energy

 - Implementing energy-saving equipment

-Energy source Popularization of renewable energy Reduced costs for purchasing electricity by reducing power generation costs from a long-term perspective Long term Medium - Procuring renewable energy through various methods
+Energy source Popularization of renewable energy - Reduced costs for purchasing electricity by reducing power generation costs from a long-term perspective Long term Medium - Procuring renewable energy through various means

 Products and services Contribution toward transitioning to a decarbonized society - Increasing demand for low-friction, durable bearings